Guide: Sending Databox data to Slack

 Pro Tip: This does not need to be the same channel that was selected during the connection process.

-Alerts, Scorecards and Scheduled Snapshots reports will be automatically seen by all users in the selected Slack channel.
+Alerts, Scorecards and Scheduled Snapshots will be automatically seen by all users in the selected Slack channel.

 How to automatically deliver Alerts, Scorecards and Scheduled Snapshots to a private channel